MukeshDubey1420/GitHub-Profile-Analyser/README.md

-The project consists of 3 parts.
-Frontend (done with HTML, CSS and Bootstrap).
-GitHub API connection.
-Flask (Python) backend.

-Front-End Information

- 	The front-end consists of 3 webpages:

-The first page is Home where the user needs to login using his github username and password.

-The second one is stats page where the user will be able to see the details about his repos such as REPO NAME, CLONES, FORKS, UNIQUE VISITORS, TOTAL VISITORS and STARS.
-In this page, the user profile pic is also displayed in the left side with his name, bio, following and followers.
 ####space_for_image___
 The third page is of graph page which has been produced using PLOTLY.
 Here a 2d graph is generated which shows which repo is more popular.
 ####space_for_image___